openhab/openhab-docs/configuration/things.md

 ### Defining Bridges Using Files

 Bridges can be defined together with contained things.
-The following configuration shows the definition of a hue bridge with two hue lamps:
+The following configuration shows the definition of a Hue bridge with two Hue lamps:

 ```xtend
 Bridge hue:bridge:mybridge [ ipAddress="192.168.3.123" ] {